Another Sacrament of Healing is the Sacrament of the Sick. We hear in the letter of St. James

 - Preparation for passing over to eternal life.

 Anyone over the age of reason (Age 7) can and should readily receive the Sacrament of the Sick.
-If you or a family member is interested in receiving the Sacrament of the Sick please contact one of the parish priests.
+If you or a family member is interested in receiving the Sacrament of the Sick please contact the parish priest.
 Also if you or a member of your family cannot attend mass due to a serious illness or old age and would like a pastoral visit or to receive Holy Communion we encourage you to contact the parish office.

 For more information on the Sacrament of the Sick please see CCC paragraphs 1499-1532.